emileferreira/ecopt/README.md

 # ECOpt

-Energy Consumption Optimiser (ECOpt) is a hyperparameter tuner that optimises for energy efficiency and utility.
+Energy Consumption Optimiser (ECOpt) is a hyperparameter tuner that optimises for energy efficiency and performance.
 ECOpt quantifies the compromise between these metrics as an interpretable Pareto frontier.
 This enables machine learning practitioners to make informed decisions about energy cost and environmental impact, while maximising the benefit of their models and complying with new regulations.